 The Journal of Burma Studies Submission Guide

-Manuscripts should be submitted as an email attachment as a .doc file.
-(The Journal cannot currently accept .docx files.)
+Manuscripts should be submitted as an email attachment as a .docx file.
 All text must be set in 12 point Times New Roman font (with the exception of Burmese script and diacritics, see below).
 All text should be double-spaced, including block quotations, headings, bibliographies and reference lists.
 There should be a 1.5 inch margin on all sides: top and bottom, left and right.
 The page number should appear on the top right of every page.
 The title, author’s name and affiliation should appear on the top of the first page only.
 Indent each paragraph and do not leave a blank line between paragraphs.
 Use US and not UK spellings for English words.

 Images and Figures

 If the manuscript includes figures or images, please send two files.
 One in .pdf format indicating the placement of the figures within the text and one in .doc format with just the text.
-In addition, all figures and images should be transmitted as separate files.
+In addition, all figures and images should be transmitted as separate files in high resolution file sizes.
 Authors will be required to secure any relevant copyright permission.

-Appropriate use of Burmese script in manuscripts is encouraged.
-For reasons of electronic editing and publication the Journal of Burma Studies requires that author’s use the Myanmar TTF font available for download here.
-Authors using Shan, Mon, Thai or other fonts should contact the editor directly.
+Appropriate use of Burmese script for single words and short passages in manuscripts is encouraged.
+For reasons of electronic editing and publication the Journal of Burma Studies requires that author’s use Unicode 6.0 complaint font.
+We recommend Tharlon available at this link: https://code.google.com/p/tharlon-font/ This font will accommodate the script for most languages in Burma.
+For languages that cannot be rendered in this font contact the editor directly.

-For roman diacritics for Pali or Burmese terms, please use the diacritics available in the Unicode version of Times New Roman font first.
-If the diacritic is not there, then insert the character from Times Extended Roman font.
+For roman diacritics for Pali or Burmese terms, please use the diacritics available in the Unicode version of Times New Roman font.
 All text other than Burmese script and diacritics should appear in the Times New Roman font.

 Burmese names should appear in their full form with all syllables at every occurrence in the text, references, notes and bibliography.
 This is unlike western names that should appear with both first and last name at the first occurrence, but only last name at each subsequent occurrence.
 In bibliographies and reference lists Burmese names should always be alphabetized by the first letter of the first syllable of the name.
 Where appropriate prefixes may be added to names (e.g. U, Daw, Ko, Ma, Maung, Saya, etc.), however these do not effect alphabetization.
 Thus U Than Htut should appear under “T” for Than, not “H” for Htut or “U” for U. Daw Than Than Win should appear under “T” for Than not “W” for Win or “D” for Daw.
 As appropriate, personal names from other ethnic groups should follow the same format.